TimBest/travel-blog/_posts/2022-06-30-the-unexpected-animals.md

 ## 8. Guinea fowl
 ![A guinea fowl](/assets/images/2022-06-30-unexpected/guinea-fowl.jpg)

 Allegedly, their meat and their eggs taste even better than chicken.
-Often kept as live stock in Tanzania https://en.wikipedia.org/wiki/Guineafowl
+Often kept as livestock in Tanzania https://en.wikipedia.org/wiki/Guineafowl